-It is important that you check up to date information with your travel clinic, the World Health Organisation or the CDC before you travel, and get up to date and accurate information specific to the region you are travelling to, as different medications will be effective, or non effective, in different regions.
+It is important that you check up to date information with your local GP surgery or travel clinic, the World Health Organisation or the CDC before you travel, and get up to date and accurate information specific to the region you are travelling to as different medications will be effective, or non effective, in different regions.

 If you do contract Malaria, then hospitalisation is necessary.
-The only treatment is the same prophylaxis used to prevent Malaria, but if you have taken preventative prophylaxis and contracted Malaria anyway (they are not 100% effective), then a different one, or even a combination, will be used to treat you.
+The only treatment is the same prophylaxis used to prevent Malaria, but if you have taken preventative prophylaxis and contracted Malaria anyway (they are not always 100% effective), then the treatment is often quicker and much easier, where a different antimalarial, or even a combination, will be used to treat you.